-This is the new site about the Infinote protocol as currently implemented by libinfinity.
-The Infinote protocol provides real-time collaborative editing of documents with the main focus being on collaborative plain text editing.
+This site describes the Infinote protocol as currently implemented by libinfinity.
+It provides real-time collaborative editing of documents with the main focus being on collaborative plain text editing.
 In the meanwhile there are quite a few solutions out there, but all of them implement a different protocol and thus cannot be used with other tools.
 Our goal is to provide a flexible yet powerful open framework and clients for various environments that can interoperate with each other.

 The Big Picture